In order to avoid abuse, INPI requires that each patent application covers only one invention: it is the very concept of the invention unit.

 Section 2.3.
 Sanction

-Unless I'm mistaken, this article R612-17-1 CPI , although prescribing a strong ban, can not base a decision of rejection on the part of the INPI.
+Unless I'm mistaken, this article R612-17-1 CPI , although prescribing a strong ban, cannot form the basis of a rejection decision on the part of INPI.

 I do not find any legal basis for this rejection.